Northampton ON Chenecks F.C.: History

 The 2015–16 season, under the continued management of Graham Cottle, Chenecks finished as runners up in the United Counties Division 1.
 As ground improvements (driven by the current Chairman Eddie Slinn) had been made during the season promotion was granted to the United Counties League Premier Division for the first time in the club's history.
 The promotion also meant that they were allowed to play in the FA Cup for the first time.

-2017–18, after a 2nd stable season in the United Counties Premier Division Graham Cottle decided to end his 8-year reign at the club. finishing as one of the most successful managers at the club to date.
-His replacement for the new season has come from within the club as Eddie Slinn decided to promote reserve team manager Ben Foster into the role.
+2017–18, after a 2nd stable season in the United Counties Premier Division with a 17th placed finish, Graham Cottle decided to end his 8-year reign at the club, finishing as one of the most successful managers at the club to date.
+His replacement for the new season had come from within the club as Eddie Slinn decided to promote reserve team manager Ben Foster into the role.

+Chenecks would see subsequent finishes of 15th, 16th, and 9th in the 2018-19, 2019-20 and 2020-21 seasons, with the latter being ended early due to the Coronavirus Epidemic.
+Ahead of the 2021-22 season, Ben Foster stood down from the manager's role, with Wayne Richardson and Leigh Burdett taking up the reigns.
+The 2021-22 season saw Chenecks finish 20th where they were relegated to the Spartan South Midlands League.

+The 2022-23 season saw Jamie Forrest appointed as first team manager ahead of the Spartan South Midlands League Division One campaign.
+The club would pick up 90 points this season, but this wasn't enough to be crowned champions with runaways Real Bedford picking up 99 points and the league title.
+Chenecks finished 2nd, but were knocked out in the playoff final by Rugby Borough in a 2-0 home defeat.
+Jamie Forrest stood down from the manager's role at the end of the season.

+Ahead of the 2023–24 season with the club in the Spartan South Midlands League Division One, David White was appointed as First Team Manager.
+During the season, Chenecks would go on to win the Spartan South Midlands Division One league title, only losing one league game during the campaign, and were promoted to the United Counties League Premier Division South for the 2024–25 season.

+During the 2025–26 season, David White stood down as First Team Manager due to personal reasons, and was replaced by club stalwart Leigh Burdett.

+In the 2026–27 season, Chenecks reached the First Qualifying Round of the FA Cup for the first time in their history, defeating Retford FC 1-0 in the Preliminary Round and Heanor Town 2-1 in the Extra Preliminary Round.